monofuel/luacrafts/README.md

 - Factorio with the [Moon Logic](https://mods.factorio.com/mod/Moon_Logic) mod
     - Not lua related, but the [fCPU](https://mods.factorio.com/mod/fcpu) mod is super impressive
 - Stormworks has built-in Lua support
+- [Pico-8](https://www.lexaloffle.com/pico-8.php) is an entire virtual console with lua!

 ### Exciting professional uses of Lua